 In this article, we’ll geek out on the SEO behind the scenes of Google’s complex job posting taxonomy, and how intelligent and disruptive hiring technologies such as Jobiak are using the power of Artificial Intelligence to address long-standing pain-points in candidate identification, engagement, and on-boarding.

 There is a small, yet rapidly growing segment of recruiters who are arming themselves with the knowledge of how keyword optimization technologies work, and as a result are experiencing a 5x in job ranking improvement and relevancy.

 One must know what job keywords are more effective, and to know what job titles are more common and efficient.
 This is a new area of job SEO that has yet to be fully understood or capitalized upon by recruiters.

 So how does Google for Jobs work, exactly?

 To have a job post perform well on Google for Jobs, it requires a working knowledge of HTML, JSON and proper tagging on each posting for ranking success.
-Google requires the following nine tags for ranking success:

 - Job Identifier

 In 91% of all the job search results, Sistrix found that the integration of Google for Jobs is in the first position of the first page results, in 8% of cases in second position, and in 1% between third and seventh position.